dima-brook/w3f_application/elrond_bridge.md

 Where:</br>
 **bias** is the fixed value of XPNET 0.005 - to cover the bridge maintenance costs</br>
-**TX**<sub>mul</sub> is the multiplyer equal to XPNET 0.0005</br>
+**TX**<sub>mul</sub> is the multiplier equal to XPNET 0.0005</br>
 **size**(**TX**<sub>bin</sub>) is the binary size of the transaction code</br>
 **TX**<sub>a</sub> - the gas or transaction fee in the blockchain of origin</br>
-**TX**<sub>b</sub> - the gas or transaction fee in the blockchain of destination</br>
+**TX**<sub>b</sub> - the gas or transaction fee in the blockchain of the destination</br>

-The "Elrond-Minter" smart contract will collect the approproate data in the following format:
+The "Elrond-Minter" smart contract will collect the appropriate data in the following format:
 ```rust
 L = Vec<(TotalTxFee, [Validators; T])>
 ```
 and will send it to the pallet once in an epoch for proper awarding the validators according to the results of their performance.
-Only the validators, who were the first to respond and appeared in the BFT treshold will get their transaction reward.
+Only the validators, who were the first to respond and appeared in the BFT threshold will get their transaction reward.

 Example of calculating the **Val**<sub>rep</sub>: